kybak/CarND-LaneLines-P2/README.md

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called warp(), which appears on line 49 in the file "detect_lane_lines.py" and the innards are in "perspective_transform.py".
 The warp() function takes as inputs an image (combined), as well as matrix (mtx) and destination (dst) points.
-I chose to hardcode the mtx and destination points by grabbing them from previously saved values during the camera calibration.
+I got the mtx and destination points from previously saved values during the camera calibration.

 ![perspective_transform](output_images/perspective_transform.png)